needle-mirror/com.unity.netcode/Documentation~/ghost-spawning.md

 ### Implement Predicted Spawning for player spawned objects
 The spawn code needs to run on the client, in the client prediction system. </br>
-Any prefab ghost entity the client instantiates has the __PredictedGhostSpawnRequestComponent__ added to it and is therefore treated as a predict spawned entity by default.
+Any prefab ghost entity the client instantiates has the __PredictedGhostSpawnRequest__ added to it and is therefore treated as a predict spawned entity by default.

 When the first snapshot update for this entity arrives, we detect that the received update is for an entity already spawned by client and from that time on, all the updates will be applied to it.